Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 XE will confirm the estimated date when you set up your transfer, but the majority of transfers are initiated within the same day.
-While some transfers arrive the same day, it can take 1-4 days if you send after hours or for transfers to certain countries.
-And some less-popular currencies may take longer.
+While some transfers arrive the same day, transfers to specific countries can take one to four days if you send after hours.
+And some less popular currencies may take longer.

 Western Union cash pickups are available within minutes, but bank transfers can take up to six days.
-It’s dependent on the transfer and receiving method.
+It depends on the transfer and how it’s received.

 Both Western Union and XE can get your money there in the same day, but it will be received in different ways.
 Western Union offers speedy cash pickups, but XE has faster bank transfers.

 |Western Union||Bank transfer, cash transfer, debit card, credit card||Bank account, cash pick-up, mobile wallet||Minimum: $1|